seanjl/SeanLeitch/README.md

-# SeanLeitch
+# SeanLeitchBlog
-This is my personal website and portfolio.
+This is my blog where I talk about personal &amp; web development
-I made it in VS Code, using HTML, CSS and JS.

-Libraries used:
-  - AOS: CSS Scroll Animations